adriangohjw/alt-text-generator/ENV-SETUP.md

 1. Configure secrets in the Cloudflare dashboard:

    - Go to the Workers section
-   - Find your worker (alt-text-generator-backend)
+   - Find your worker (alt-text-generator)
    - Navigate to Settings > Variables
    - Add your environment variables in the "Environment Variables" section
    - For secret values like API keys, click the "Encrypt" option